tizianocolagrossi/magistrale-appunti/PND/README.md

 Symplicity                  |excellent                      |excellent              |**OK** site to site **NO OK** host to site|**OK** site to site **OK** host to site|depends on application

 So best VPN on **Transport** or **Network** layer.

 ## SSL tunneling

 Tunneling  is an operation of a network connection on top of another network connection.
 It allow two hosts or sites to communicate trough another network that they do not want to use directly.
 The site so site tunneling **enables a PDU to be trasported from one site to another whitout its content being processed by host on the route**.
 Idea: encapsulate the whole PDU in another PDU sent out on the network connecting twho sites.

 Instead a **secure tunneling** enables a PDU to be transported from one site to another whitout its content beeing seen or chenged by hosts on the route.
-Idea: Encrypt the PDU and then encapsulate it in another PDU sent out on the network connecting the two sites.
+Idea: Encrypt the PDU and then encapsulate it in another PDU sent out on the network connecting the two sites. (**Note that the host-to-host communication does not need to use IP**). **Note: dst. address in IP header is for dst. edge router.**

 Tunneling offers the basic level to provide a VPN.